jlmcgraw/pure-function-decorators/README.md

 ## Existing decorators

-- `immutable_arguments` deep-copies inputs before invoking the wrapped callable so callers never observe in-place mutations.
-By default the decorator raises when a mutation is detected, and it can instead log warnings with `warn_only=True`.
+- `immutable_arguments` deep-copies inputs before invoking the wrapped callable so callers never see in-place mutations.
-- `enforce_deterministic` reruns a function and compares its results so you can gate functions that rely on deterministic behavior.
+    - By default, the decorator raises when a mutation is detected
+    - it can instead log warnings with `warn_only=True`.
+- `enforce_deterministic` ensures that the decorated function consistently returns the same result for the same parameters.
 - `forbid_globals` prevents a function from reading or mutating module-level state by sandboxing its globals.
-Pass `check_names=True` to also fail decoration when bytecode references globals outside the allow-list, or set `sandbox=False` to keep only the bytecode-based validation.
+    - `check_names=True` to also fail decoration when bytecode references globals outside the allow-list, or set
+    - `sandbox=False` to keep only the bytecode-based validation.
 - `forbid_side_effects` instruments builtin operations that commonly mutate process state (e.g. file writes, subprocess launches) to surface accidental side effects.

 ## Future purity checks to explore

 The current decorators focus on globals, determinism, and structural immutability.

 Additional checks that build on the same inspection hooks could include:

-- **Non-deterministic source guards** &mdash; wrap time-, randomness-, and UUID-related modules (`time`, `datetime`, `random`, `uuid`, `secrets`) to ensure a supposedly pure function does not sample entropy or wall-clock timestamps.
 - **Environment isolation** &mdash; raise when a function touches environment variables, current working directory, or other process-wide configuration through `os.environ`, `os.chdir`, or similar APIs.
 - **I/O safelists** &mdash; expand the `forbid_side_effects` strategy with dedicated helpers that specifically deny file, socket, or HTTP operations unless a pure-safe allowlist is provided.
 - **Mutable default detection** &mdash; detect functions whose default arguments or closed-over state are mutable so callers do not accidentally share state across invocations.
-- **Dependency purity enforcement** &mdash; verify that functions only call other decorated or safelisted pure functions by walking the bytecode or AST.
+- **Dependency purity enforcement** &mdash; verify that functions only call other decorated or allowlisted pure functions by walking the bytecode or AST.

 These ideas could live alongside the existing decorators as optional opt-in guards so projects can combine them to match their definition of purity.

 ## Frequently asked questions

 ### Can these decorators be enabled globally, like `perl`'s `strict` pragma?

 No. Python does not provide a hook that automatically wraps every function that is imported or defined after a module loads.
 The decorators in this project operate by returning a new callable, so each target function (or method) has to be wrapped explicitly.
 You can build your own helpers that iterate over a module or class and decorate selected callables, but the library cannot apply itself universally without the caller opting in on a per-function basis.

-### What about leaning on the descriptor protocol to auto-wrap methods?

-Descriptors only help when attribute access goes through a class that you control, and Python already turns functions defined on a class into descriptors that bind methods at lookup time.
-Swapping in a custom descriptor still requires you to opt in for each attribute you expose, and it cannot cover free functions or methods defined on classes outside your control.
-You could build a metaclass or `__setattr__` hook that decorates attributes as they are assigned, but that still imposes an explicit opt-in boundary (the metaclass or base class) rather than letting a library blanket the entire interpreter.
+## Side Effects

+A side effect is any interaction with outside state other than computing and returning a value.

+Canonical side effects and impurity sources:

+_State mutation_: modifying globals, nonlocals, class/static attributes, singletons, caches, or the objects passed in as arguments (in-place changes).

+_I/O_: printing/logging, reading/writing files, networking, databases, stdin/stdout/stderr, GUI operations.

+_Process/system effects_: spawning threads/processes, signals, timers, sleeping, exiting the process.

+_Nondeterministic sources_: reading clocks (now, time), random/URNGs (random, secrets, uuid4, os.urandom), environment
+variables, current working directory, locale.

+_Hidden global dependencies_: reading mutable module state or configuration not provided as explicit parameters.

+_Observable control effects:_ raising exceptions or relying on exceptions for normal control can be considered effects in stricter definitions; total purity disallows them, weaker purity allows deterministic exceptions for invalid inputs.